 FamilyFun magazine, which publishes a "Get Active" feature in every issue, suggests building a hurdle set to get your kids jumping.

 "With PVC pipe fittings and colorful tape, you can build a set of three hurdles for less than $15.
 Jumping over and crawling through the hurdles will help your kids improve their agility, and they can use them as goals for backyard ballgames," says the magazine.

 Step 7: Let the good times roll

-Kids as young as 5 can reap the benefits, according to New York City–based kids' fitness expert Steve Ettinger, and the balls naturally lend themselves to playful movement while improving balance, strength, and stability.
+Kids as young as 5 can reap the benefits, according to New York City–based kids' fitness expert Steve Ettinger.
+The balls naturally lend themselves to playful movement while improving balance, strength and stability.
 You'll want to get a ball sized so that your child can sit on it with her feet on the floor and her knees and hips at 90-degree angles.

 It doesn't have to be a perfectly sunshiny day to sneak some kid-friendly exercise into your day.
 Take a cue from No Time for Flash Cards and create an active game that can be done indoors or out.
 Simply write some fun activities (such as crab crawling or karate kicks) on note cards (one activity per card) and then flip them over with your kids and demonstrate the action written on each card.

 Step 9: Be video game–friendly